L-Soft international, Inc.

 Click [Next ->] to continue.
 The Archives screen opens.
 Click the List Archives drop-down menu to define whether or not you want to archive messages posted to the mailing list.
-If posted messages are archived, then click the Access to List Archives drop-down menu to choose whether the archives will be available to the public or to subscribers only.
+(In addition to "No Archives", you will be presented with a choice of Weekly, Monthly, or Yearly archives.)
+If posted messages are to be archived, then click the Access to List Archives drop-down menu to choose whether the archives will be available to the public or to subscribers only.
+Next, set the disk path to the location where the archives will be stored on the LISTSERV machine.
 Finally, define whether to create the archive directories manually or to let LISTSERV do it.

 Click [Next ->] to continue.
 The Summary screen opens.
 Review your selection, and then click [Create].